How to create 2D barcodes

 Printed Circuit Boards (PCBs), small electrical components.

-• Scanner Support: Not natively supported by all standard smartphone camera apps.
+• Scanner Support: Not supported by all smartphone camera apps.

-Long, narrow strip.
-Bridges the gap between Micro QR and standard QR.
+Long, narrow strip bridging Micro QR and standard QR.

 Test tubes, cables, thin bezels, narrow product edges.

-• New Format: Support is growing, but not yet universal on all legacy scanners.
+• New Format: Growing support but not universal on legacy scanners.

 Frequently Asked Questions

-How can I create 2D barcodes in C#?
+What 2D barcode formats can I create in C#?

 Curtis Chau